alex/what-happens-when/README.rst

 The "g" key is pressed
 ----------------------
 The following sections explain the physical keyboard actions and the OS interrupts.
+When you press the "g" key on your keyboard, the keyboard generates an electrical signal corresponding to it.
+When the key is pressed, an electrical circuit is completed, which sends a signal to the computer indicating the "g" key was pressed.
+The keyboard uses switches to detect when a key is pressed, and these switches generate the electrical signal that is sent to the computer.

+Once the computer receives the signal indicating that the 'G' key was pressed, the operating system (such as Windows, macOS, or Linux) is responsible for handling the key press.
+The operating system determines which application or program should receive the key press (the browser in this case), translates the key press into a character that can be displayed on the screen, and processes any special functions associated with the key (such as opening a menu or executing a command).

-When you press the key "g" the browser receives the event and the auto-complete functions kick in.
+Once the operating system has processed the key press, the browser receives it as an event and the auto-complete functions kick in.
 Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropdown below the URL bar.
 Most of these algorithms sort